mandystar018/Pierre-s-Bakery/README.md

 3. _Confirm the installation is successful by opening your terminal and running the command $ dotnet --version.
 You should see something like this in response: 2.2.105.
 This means both .NET and C# are successfully installed._

 ### <span style="color:#c4f4ef">Windows</span>
-Note on Windows Versions
+_Note on Windows Versions_
-These Windows instructions assume you're using Windows 10.
-If you currently run Windows 7 or Windows 8, you may have a free upgrade available.
+_These Windows instructions assume you're using Windows 10.
+If you currently run Windows 7 or Windows 8, you may have a free upgrade available._

-If you are not running Windows 10 (and cannot or do not plan to upgrade), specific installation steps may differ.
-However, your instructor will be available to assist with personal laptop configurations during the first week of the course.

 ### Installation Steps
 1. _Download either the the 64-bit .NET Core SDK (Software Development Kit).
 Clicking these links will prompt a .exe file download from Microsoft._